 On our last day in Reykjavik, we stopped off at the Blue Lagoon on the way back to the airport.
 Since we weren’t flying out until 5pm, we had all day to enjoy the facility.

-If you aren’t planning to rent a car, the best way to get to and from the airport, your hotel and the Blue Lagoon is to pre-book your travel with a tour company, like BusTravel.
-You can book a stop over at the Blue Lagoon either to or from the city.
+If you aren’t planning to rent a car, the best way to get to and from the airport, your hotel and the Blue Lagoon is to pre-book a transfer plus admission.
+They’ll pick you up at the hotel or airport and transfer you back at the end.
+This transfer also includes premium entry to the Blue Lagoon.

 What You Need to Know About Visiting the Blue Lagoon